aadilumair/StormCMS/ReadMe.md

 5. Open your web browser and navigate to `http://localhost:3000` (or the specified `PORT`).

-6. You can now create an account and start using StormCMS to manage your website's content.
+6. You can now start using StormCMS to manage your website's content.

 ## Usage

-*Please provide instructions and guidance on how to use StormCMS.*
+Right now, the admin section is a broken mess and so is the visitor page.
+Don't expect to have features fully working yet.
+Explore as much as you want.

 ## Contribution